simonsays881/data-protection/README.md

 The above stack creates the necessary services to build out the AWS architecture shown above

-## Let's do some private cert generaton with AWS Certificate Manager(ACM) private certificate authority(PCA) :
+## Let's do some private cert generaton for a private domain with AWS Certificate Manager(ACM) private certificate authority(PCA) :

 Open the Cloud9 IDE environment called **workshop-environment**.
 Within the Cloud9 IDE open the bash terminal and use the following command to checkout code for this usecase :

 **git checkout acm-pca-usecase-6**

 Once you run the command above you will see a folder called **usecase-6** in the Cloud9 environment.
-Follow the below steps:
+Follow the steps below:

 ### Step 1 :

 Run the python module named ***usecase-6-step-1.py***

 * First you will see **"Pending DynamoDB table creation for storing shared variables"** printed on the runner window pane below
-* Wait for about 45 seconds
+* This step takes about 30 seconds to complete
 * You should see the following printed in the runner window pane below

 **"shared_variables_crypto_builders DynamoDB table created"**